ohkingdom/plant/README.md

 I've been using Appium and TestNG for automated testing of this project on Amazon Device Farm.
 This was honestly a nightmare at the start, as dealing with movement between Activities was really difficult.
 I especially faced challenges with the Alert Modal Dialog pop-ups.
 After implementing WebDriverWait and the shamefully bruteforce sleep(), I overcame a lot of the missing element errors.

 After a lot of hair-pulling, I also found Amazon Device Farm doesn't play nice with the debug apk produced by Android Studio when installing the application on the virtual emulator.
 I had to build with Gradle directly from the commandline to overcome this.
-I also spent 3+ days trying to force Maven to work alongside Gradle to build the test suite with dependencies.
+I also spent 3+ days trying to force Maven - as Amazon doesn't provide any documentation on how to do it with Gradle - to build the test suite with dependencies inside Android Studio alongside the default Gradle implementation.
 Eventually I threw in the towel, and now write and build the automation tests in a seperate project with IntelliJ.
 I believe this is mostly Android Studio at fault.

 It's also really fun watching the automation suite solve the math challenges, and absolutely puts me to shame.
 Snapshot of the code is at the bottom of this readme.